MohammedSahezan/cynthiaugwa/README.md

 # cynthiaugwa
-This is a  simple Cynthiaugwa clone written in  CSS, and HTML. <br>
+This is a  simple Cynthiaugwa clone written in  HTML,CSS and cs. <br>
 Author - patel MohammedSahezan